emmercm/www/src/blog/you-don-t-need-an-init-system-for-node.js-in-docker.md

 }, 60 * 1000);
 ```

-If you run that with `node index.js` and press `CTRL-C` the expected log will print, and it will exit.
+If you run that with `node index.js` and press `CTRL-C`, the expected log will print, and it will exit.

 If you run it in the most stripped-down Dockerfile you can, it will still exhibit the same behavior: